openstack-archive/tripleo-incubator/devtest.md

         cd $TRIPLEO_ROOT
         boot-seed-vm

-   Your SSH pub key has been copied to the resulting 'seed' VMs root user.
+   Your SSH pub key has been copied to the resulting 'seed' VM's root user.
 It has been started by the boot-elements script, and can be logged into at this point.